-Gamelynx shutdown this year.
+Gamelynx shutdown in 2020, and I wanted to reflect on what some of the biggest decisions we faced were.
 In risk management games like poker, sometimes going all in is the correct play even if you lose.
 This is especially true for startups because you only get a few attempts to become huge.
 So let's not sweat the small stuff.
-What are the biggest decision points we had that would have really shifted our company trajectory?
+What are the biggest decision points we had that would have really resulted in a drastically different company?
 Here are several with my thoughts on them in hindsight.

 Note: Writing this article cleanly is difficult, so let it be clear: these aren't reasons why we failed, or regrets.
-They're just big choices we faced.
-It's not exhaustive.
+They're just big choices we faced and it's not exhaustive.

 #1 Choosing to Base Headquarters in USA Instead Canada